Safety & Security

 Stay inside and away from outside walls, windows, mirrors, overhead fixtures, and unsecured objects.
 Do not leave the shelter area until after the storm is over.

 If possible, move to a level below ground, an interior corridor, or room or office without windows.
-There are three below the ground levels (basements) on Campus: 1) Haggin; 2), Mardi; and 3) Bolton House.
+There are three below the ground levels (basements) on Campus: Education Building, Student Services, Dining Hall, Administration, Student Lounges.
 If requested, assist persons with disabilities to the safest area.

 If a tornado warning has been issued and you are outside: